c0rrupt1/AiDesignProject/README.md

 AI-assisted interior makeover studio built with Next.js.
-The app lets you upload rooms, describe the vibe you want (e.g., “rustic lodge with reclaimed wood”), and pipes the request to Hugging Face’s Stable Diffusion XL image-to-image endpoint.
+The app lets you upload rooms, describe the vibe you want (e.g., “rustic lodge with reclaimed wood”), and pipes the request to Qwen’s `Qwen-Image-Edit-2509` image editing model on Hugging Face.
 The result is returned as an updated room concept directly in the browser.

 ### Repository layout